dheffx/aws-lambda-codecommit-pull-request-codebuild/README.md

 along with it that contain information about the pull request.
 These variables are then used on build state changes to post comments back to the pull request.

-When the he build begins, its status and link to it are commented to the pull request.
+When the build begins, its status and link to it are commented to the pull request.
 On success, a comment will be written to that includes a link to the artifact produced, if it is an S3 artifact.
 On failure, a snip of the logs from CloudWatch will be written as a comment back to the pull request.